-Just two weeks back on November 2 during the tabling of Budget 2019, Finance Minister Lim Guan Eng announced that the government will waive all stamp duty charges for first-time purchases of unsold houses priced from RM300,001 to RM1 million in the first six months of next year.
-You might be one among many who are thinking of leveraging on this incentive to purchase your own home between January 1, 2019 to June 30, 2019.
+During the tabling of Budget 2019, Finance Minister Lim Guan Eng announced that the government will waive all stamp duty charges for first-time purchases of unsold houses priced from RM300,001 to RM1 million.
+You might be one among many who are thinking of leveraging on this incentive to purchase your own home between January 1, 2019 to December 31, 2019.

 Buying a new residential property can be exhilarating, but if you are not careful it can be an unpleasant experience.
 Below are five basic things you should consider as you embark on the journey of purchasing your first home.
 It is by no means a comprehensive list, but it will hopefully set you on the right path.

 Arguably the most popular advice when buying a property is “location, location, location.”
 Perhaps as important, if not more, would be “budget, budget, budget.”
 It sounds very logical and simple, but it is something buyers may forget in the excitement of shopping for a new home – buy only what you can afford.

 First-time buyers, especially, can go overboard when looking for their dream home.
 There are plenty of new launch options available in the market, with property developers giving all sorts of freebies to entice buyers.

 However, do not get blindsided, many make the mistake of purchasing a property that is beyond your means just because there is a great promotion offering zer0-downpayment or an easy-entry financial scheme.
 Securing the property is one thing, but will you be able to service the monthly instalments once the loan kicks in upon the property’s completion?